 Festival season is upon us, and the Gettysburg area is delivering this summer with so many festivals to enjoy.
-We’ve rounded up a list of ones that can’t be missed – there’s something for everyone on this exciting list of summer festivals.
+We’ve rounded up a list of ones that can’t be missed – there’s something for everyone on this list!

-PA Cider Fest – June 24
+PA Cider Fest, June 22

 Step into the Adams County countryside for Hollabaugh Bros.
 Fruit Farm & Market’s annual Blueberry Festival.
 Embrace all things blueberry at this family event – there will be blueberry samples, blueberry pies, ice cream and baked goods, pick-your-own blueberries and fun kids’ activities.

 You don’t want to miss the Historic Round Barn’s Old-Fashioned CornFest.
-Guests can chow down on homegrown sweet corn that’s been roasted over an apple wood fire and pulled pork made from a secret family recipe.
+Guests can chow down on homegrown sweet corn that’s been roasted over an applewood fire and pulled pork made from a secret family recipe.
 There will also be live bluegrass music and games and activities for the entire family to enjoy.

 Listen to live music in Gettysburg all weekend long during Gettysburg Rocks.
 Even better, support a worthy cause while doing so.
 Gettysburg Rocks brings 140-plus bands to 14 different venues throughout Gettysburg for a three-day, live music event that benefits Four Diamonds – a group dedicated to conquering childhood cancer.

 Celebrate one of the sweetest parts of summer – fresh peaches – at Hollabaugh Bros.
-Fruit Farm & Market’s Peach Fest.
+Fruit Farm & Market’s Peach Festival.
 Enjoy a peach sampling bar, peach ice cream sundaes, face painting, live music, wagon rides and more family fun.

-Gettysburg Bluegrass Festival – August 17-20
+Gettysburg Bluegrass Festival, August 15-18

 The Gettysburg Bluegrass Festival is a lively, four-day music festival held at Gettysburg’s Granite Hill Camping Resort.
 Bluegrass bands take the stage and produce fun, toe-tapping tunes all weekend long.
 Guests can also enjoy bluegrass workshops and food and craft vendors.
 Don’t miss a thing – make it a long weekend and camp at the resort during the festival.

-Gettysburg Brew Fest – August 19
+Gettysburg Brew Fest, August 17

 For all craft beer lovers out there, get ready for the Gettysburg Brew Fest.
 150-plus craft beers from 50-plus breweries will be on hand for unlimited sampling throughout the event.
 Enjoy food vendors and live music during the evening as well.
 Stay in Gettysburg and make it a long weekend – exploring all of Adams County’s craft beverages on the Adams County Pour Tour.

 During the two-day Gettysburg Wine & Music Festival, guests can savor hundreds of wines, enjoy live music and food and art vendors.
 Browse and sample the vast selection of Pennsylvania wines – from sweet to dry and everything in between – from the 27 wineries that will be showcasing their finest.

-Adams County Heritage Festival – September 17
+Adams County Heritage Festival, September 15

 The Adams County Heritage Festival celebrates Adams County’s multicultural atmosphere.
 Browse craft booths, try food from a variety of ethnic food vendors, take part in family-friendly games and activities, listen to music and dance, all in the name of learning about and appreciating the many cultures that make up Adams County.